Alexander Hamilton: Early life and education

-Hamilton became a clerk at Beekman and Cruger, a local import-export firm that traded with New York and New England.
-Despite being only in his teenage years, Hamilton proved capable enough as a trader to be left in charge of the firm for five months in 1771, while the owner was at sea.
-He remained an avid reader and later developed an interest in writing.
-He began to desire a life outside the island where he lived.
-He wrote a letter to his father that was a detailed account of a hurricane that had devastated Christiansted on August 30, 1772.
+Hamilton became a clerk at Beekman and Cruger, a local import-export firm that traded with the Province of New York and New England.
+Though still a teenager, Hamilton proved capable enough as a trader to be left in charge of the firm for five months in 1771 while the owner was at sea.
+He remained an avid reader, and later developed an interest in writing and a life outside Saint Croix.
+He wrote a detailed letter to his father regarding a hurricane that devastated Christiansted on August 30, 1772.
 The Presbyterian Reverend Hugh Knox, a tutor and mentor to Hamilton, submitted the letter for publication in the Royal Danish-American Gazette.
 Biographer Ron Chernow found the letter astounding because "for all its bombastic excesses, it does seem wondrous [that a] self-educated clerk could write with such verve and gusto" and that a teenage boy produced an apocalyptic "fire-and-brimstone sermon" viewing the hurricane as a "divine rebuke to human vanity and pomposity."
 The essay impressed community leaders, who collected a fund to send Hamilton to the North American colonies for his education.

-In October 1772, Hamilton arrived by ship in Boston and proceeded from there to New York City.
-He took lodgings with the Irish-born Hercules Mulligan who, as the brother of a trader known to Hamilton's benefactors, assisted Hamilton in selling cargo that was to pay for his education and support.
-Later that year, in preparation for college work, Hamilton began to fill gaps in his education at the Elizabethtown Academy, a preparatory school run by Francis Barber in Elizabethtown, New Jersey.
-He there came under the influence of William Livingston, a local leading intellectual and revolutionary, with whom he lived for a time.
+In October 1772, Hamilton arrived by ship in Boston and then proceeded to New York City, where he boarded with Hercules Mulligan, the Irish-born brother of a trader known to Hamilton's benefactors.
+Mulligan assisted Hamilton in selling the cargo that Hamilton was to use to pay for his education and support.
+Hamilton sought to fill gaps in his education in preparation for college, and later that year began to attend Elizabethtown Academy, a preparatory school run by Francis Barber in Elizabeth, New Jersey.
+While there, he was introduced to William Livingston, a local leading intellectual and revolutionary who influenced him, and he boarded with the Livingstons while studying.

-Hamilton entered Mulligan's alma mater King's College in New York City in the autumn of 1773 as a private student, again boarding with Mulligan until officially matriculating in May 1774.
-His college roommate and lifelong friend Robert Troup spoke glowingly of Hamilton's clarity in concisely explaining the patriots' case against the British in what is credited as Hamilton's first public appearance on July 6.
-Hamilton, Troup, and four other undergraduates formed an unnamed literary society that is regarded as a precursor of the Philolexian Society.
+In fall 1773, Hamilton returned to New York and entered Mulligan's alma mater, King's College (now Columbia University).
+Hamilton began as a private student and boarded again with Mulligan until he matriculated into the college the following year, in May 1774.
+His college roommate and lifelong friend Robert Troup spoke glowingly of Hamilton's clarity in concisely explaining the Patriot case against the British during the American Revolution in what was Hamilton's first public appearance, on July 6, 1774.
+As King's College students, Hamilton, Troup, and four other undergraduates formed an unnamed literary society that is regarded as a precursor to what is now the Philolexian Society.